Pacific Dispensary for Women and Children: 19th century

 The foundation of the Children's Hospital was made by women physicians.
 Dr. Martha Bucknall and Dr. Charlotte Blake Brown in 1875 called on 70 women in San Francisco to secure a board of directors of eight women.
 Women's boards were then a new idea.
 No YWCA existed, no Associated Charities, no Fruit and Flower Mission.
 Social service was confined to the boards managing orphanages.
-This first organization was incorporated as the Pacific Dispensary for Women and Children, and was one of a chain of hospitals run by and for women physicians across the United States.
+This first organization was incorporated as the Pacific Dispensary for Women and Children, and was one of a few hospitals, with New York Infirmary for Women and Children, run by and for women physicians across the United States.

 The purposes of the institution were defined as: "To provide for women the medical aid of competent women physicians and to assist in educating women for nurses and in the practice of medicine and kindred professions."
 Two examples of the financial straits of the institution during the first ten years of its existence are described here.
 Dr. Ellen Sargent, who was graduating from the University Medical School and had become interested in the hospital as a medical student, gave up her commencement black silk dress and deposited the money with the hospital to pay the rent to keep it open for another month.
 At another time of crisis, Dr. Lucy Maria Field Wanzer and Dr. Brown took out their life memberships to avert the same catastrophe.
 Jessie Astredo Smith was the first graduate.
 The second class graduated four nurses.
 In 1889, the attending physicians were Miss Wanzer, Charlotte Blake Browne, and Kate Post-Van Order.

+In 1880, the dispensary opened its Training School for Nurses.

+In 1885, the dispensary reincorporated as The Hospital for Children and Training School for Nurses.

+The organization relocated five times before moving to a location on California Street in 1887.

+In 1991, it became a part of Sutter Health.

+20th century

+In 1906, the San Francisco earthquake and fire damaged the main hospital structure beyond repair.

+In 1911, new main building was completed.

+In 1991, Children's Hospital of San Francisco merged with Pacific Presbyterian Medical Center forming California Pacific Medical Center.